-- Done in The Chase, with the host explaining how to play the cash builder, main chase/table and the final chase.
-Condensed a bit in recent series given how long the show's now been running.
+- Done on The Chase, with the host explaining how to play the cash builder, main chase/table and the final chase.
+It's been condensed a bit in later series, given how long the show's now been running.

 - Concentration: Hugh Downs' spiel was very basic—The object of the game is to solve the puzzle...the title of something, a well-known phrase or something you know.